maarky/jwt/README.md

     $jwt = new Jwt($providedJwt, $findSecret);
     $jwt->isValid();

 If the secret is a callable the function will only be called once.
-Once it is called the secret will be replaced by the functions return value.
+Once it is called the callback will be replaced by the functions return value.

 ####getSecret(): StringOption

 Returns the secret as a string Some, or a None if there is no secret.
 If the secret is a callback function the callback will be called.

-    use maarky\Jwt\Jwt;

     $jwt = new Jwt();
     $jwt->getSecret(); //returns None
     $jwt->setSecret('secret');